LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.7.0
+*Released*: 16 January 2024
+- RReport: use dataRegionName
+  - Fixes Issue 49348
+- Add OverlayTrigger and useOverlayTriggerState
+  - internal version to be used in place of the react-bootstrap version
+- Add Tooltip
+  - internal version to be used in place of the react-bootstrap version
+- Add Popover
+  - internal version to be used in place of the react-bootstrap version
+- Update Tip to use internal implementations of OverlayTrigger and Tooltip
+- Update LabelOverlay to use internal implementations of OverlayTrigger and Popover
+- Change LabelHelpTip to use internal implementations of OverlayTrigger and Popover
+- Update DisableableButton to use internal version of Popover and useOverlayTriggerState
+- LabelOverlay: remove canMouseOverTooltip prop

 ### version 3.6.0
 *Released*: 15 January 2024
 - Publicly export `PlacementType`